Vevesta/VevestaX/tutorials/Kmeans/tutorial_kmeans.md

-# Classification with K-Means and Vevestax library.
+# Classification with K-Means and VevestaX library.

-In this article we will be focusing on a very well-known unsupervised machine learning technique ‘K-Means’ and will be using a very efficient python package known as ‘VevestaX’ in order to perform Exploratory Data Analysis and Experiment Tracking.
+In this article we will be focusing on a very well-known unsupervised machine learning technique 'K-Means' and will be using a very efficient python package known as 'VevestaX' in order to perform Exploratory Data Analysis and Experiment Tracking.

 ## Table of Contents
 1. [K-Mean Clustering](https://github.com/Vevesta/VevestaX/blob/main/tutorials/Kmeans/tutorial_kmeans.md#k-mean-clustering)